 You may not know exactly what needs to be assessed, but you know more information would be helpful.
 What can help your child learn?
 How can they get the support they need?
 Psychoeducational testing might be the best next step.
 Below you’ll find a description of our psychoeducational evaluation services.
 When you’re ready to schedule your testing session, please click the ‘Schedule Today’ button.
 Then, you’ll connect with us and get the process started.

 Psychoeducational testing ends the guessing game.
 The goal is to identify the root cause of poor academic performance in children and teens.
 This assessment can identify both your child’s strengths and areas of weakness.
 Allowing the strengths to be amplified and the weaknesses to be targeted and overcome.

 For many children, having a psychoeducational assessment performed is the first step.
 Often, getting help begins with an accurate diagnosis (i.e., Dyslexia, Dysgraphia, Dyscalculia, Attention Deficit Hyperactivity Disorder).
 Our psychoeducational testing services help with this.
 Then, your family can begin accessing a range of timely interventions and support programs.
-In other words, testing can be the first step to getting your child the services they need to be successful in school and life.
+In other words, psychoeducational testing has many benefits.
+It can be the first step to getting your child the services they need to be successful in school and life.

 Signs that a psychoeducational evaluation is needed for your child

 - Pronunciation problems